 The sentiment is not unique among the 2,700 people gathered on the first day of this three-day convention.
 More than a dozen liberals interviewed here indicated some level of frustration with the president, despite widespread praise for his recent decision to support gay marriage and ongoing push to scale back military action in the Middle East.

-Most plan on voting for Obama, but their varying levels of enthusiasm could spell trouble for a president whose 2008 victory was fueled by a massive network of grass-roots volunteers and small-dollar donors.
+Most plan on voting for Obama and their gripes are not unlike what the White House has heard for much of the president's term.
+But these left-leaning backers' varying levels of enthusiasm could spell trouble for a president whose 2008 victory was fueled by a massive network of grass-roots volunteers and small-dollar donors.
 Polls show the president locked in a tight race that's likely to be decided in several swing states where he scored narrow victories four years ago.
+Places like Ohio, Florida and Virginia are expected to be especially competitive, and Obama will need liberal supporters to both work on his behalf and turn out in droves on Election Day.

 "He's done a good job, but he could have done a lot better," said Ed Tracey, 55, of Lebanon, N.H., who heads his local chapter of the group, Drinking Liberally.